protolambda/zrnt/README.md

 ### Building

-Generate dynamic parts by running `go generate ./...` (make sure the presets submodule is pulled).
+Re-generate dynamic parts by running `go generate ./...` (make sure the presets submodule is pulled).

 Add a build-constraint (also known as "build tag") when building ZRNT, or using it as a dependency: